jmcollin78/versatile_thermostat/documentation/en/feature-auto-start-stop.md

 > 1. The detection algorithm is described [here](algorithms.md#auto-startstop-algorithm).
 > 2. Some appliances (boilers, underfloor heating, _PAC_, etc.) may not like being started/stopped too frequently.
 If that's the case, it might be better to disable the function when you know the appliance will be used.
 For example, I disable this feature during the day when presence is detected because I know my _PAC_ will turn on often.
 I enable auto-start/stop at night or when no one is home, as the setpoint is lowered and it rarely triggers.
 > 3. If you use the Versatile Thermostat UI card (see [here](additions.md#better-with-the-versatile-thermostat-ui-card)), a checkbox is directly visible on the card to disable auto-start/stop, and a _VTherm_ stopped by auto-start/stop is indicated by the icon: ![auto-start/stop icon](images/auto-start-stop-icon.png).

+## Choosing the stop mode

+By default, when the auto-start/stop function detects that a stop is needed, the _VTherm_ is turned off (`Off`).
+Some appliances offer modes that consume little power while keeping the appliance active, such as fan only or dry.
+To take advantage of them, a `select` entity named `select.<name>_auto_start_stop_stop_mode` is available on the _VTherm_ device.

+It offers the following values:
+1. `Off`: the appliance is turned off on an automatic stop (default behavior),
+2. `Fan only`: the appliance is set to fan only on an automatic stop,
+3. `Dry`: the appliance is set to dry on an automatic stop.

+The `Fan only` and `Dry` modes are only proposed if the underlying appliance supports them.

+If you change this setting while an automatic stop is already active, the _VTherm_ mode is immediately adapted to your choice while keeping the stop state.